Medication Titration Plan

 There’s no one-size-fits-all approach and every child responds to medication differently.
 The dosage doesn’t depend on height, weight or age like other medications.
 This is because stimulant medications are influenced by other factors like your child's metabolism, genetics, medication history, and severity of symptoms.

-For some there is a quick and dramatic improvement but for others it sometimes takes trials of different medications and dosages to find the right regime.
+For some there is a quick and dramatic improvement (‘lightbulb moment’) but for others it is gradual over weeks or longer.
+Sometimes it takes trials of different medications and dosages to find the right regime that works.

 Although medication titration process may feel frustrating and confusing, I will try my best to guide you and find the best medication for your child as quickly as possible.
 On average it takes around 3-6 appointments (6-12 weeks) to stabilise medication whilst carefully monitoring your child's health.